-New Coronavirus Gets An Official Name From The World Health Organization
+New Coronavirus Disease Officially Named COVID-19 By The World Health Organization

 And speed is of the essence.
 Fukuda says in the absence of an easy-to-use, descriptive virus name, it's easy for other monikers to take hold.
 "You really are racing pretty quickly to get a name out there."

-"If someone coins a phrase which is catchy, and which other people quickly begin repeating, it can be very hard or impossible to pull back," Fukuda says.
+"If someone coins a phrase which is catchy and which other people quickly begin repeating, it can be very hard or impossible to pull back," Fukuda says.

 When SARS — a member of the coronavirus family, like COVID-19 — began spreading internationally in 2003, there was no formal process for naming it.
-Dr. David Heymann, who was leading the WHO's infectious diseases unit in Geneva, Switzerland, at the time, had just left for a camping trip with his son's Boy Scout troop when he got a call about the disease's growing reach.
-He left his son with the other scouts and headed back to the office.
+Dr. David Heymann, who was leading the WHO's infectious diseases unit in Geneva at the time, had just left for a camping trip with his son's Boy Scout troop when he got a call about the disease's growing reach.
+He left his son with the other Scouts and headed back to the office.

 It was a quick meeting — half an hour, maybe less.
-"There were no rules at that time about how to name it, so we just went ahead and did it," says Heymann, who is now an epidemiologist at the London School of Hygiene & Tropical Medicine.
+"There were no rules at that time about how to name it, so we just went ahead and did it," says Heymann, who is now an epidemiologist at the London School of Hygiene and Tropical Medicine.
 "The first thing we decided was it would be good to have a name that had the same type of a ring as AIDS — easy to say and short."

-Fukuda says despite the ad-hoc nature of Heymann's meeting, the group came up with a solid name.
+Fukuda says despite the ad hoc nature of Heymann's meeting, the group came up with a solid name.

 In other recent outbreaks, naming the virus didn't go so well.
 Middle East Respiratory Syndrome, or MERS, named in 2013, now appears in the "examples to be avoided" column of the WHO's guidance.